So Much About Birds!

-You can't force wonderful conversations and thoughts and ideas... even with the help of lovely weather.
-Sometimes you can spark a memory or a creative moment and sometimes you just sit back and enjoy each other peacefully.
+You can't force wonderful conversations... even with the help of lovely weather.
+Sometimes you can spark a memory or a creative moment and sometimes you just sit back and peacefully enjoy each other.

 There are more interesting themes to share with The Quilt Group, but when you've got lots of Eastery things sitting around your house, it's just easy to throw some stuff in a bag and head off with the quilt!